What Is a CV? Meaning + Examples

 3. School location (city and state)

-If you have multiple degrees, list them in reverse-chronological order, meaning start with your most recent degree and work backward.
+If you have multiple degrees, list them in reverse-chronological order—meaning you start with your most recent degree and work backward.

-Other details you can add to customize your education section are:
+Other details you can add to customize your education section include:

 Check out this example of a CV’s education section: